 This is obvious, but most of the time overlooked… Make sure that the ISP is giving you what you are paying for, your computer is not limiting the speed or a bug might be eating up your bandwidth.

-- Step 2.
+Step 2.
 Some processes in your computer might be consuming precious bandwidth.
-Whether is a background intelligent transfer service, daily backup to the cloud or an antivirus automatic updates, all of these consume bandwidth, which makes your torrent transfers slow.
+Whether it is a background intelligent transfer service, daily backup to the cloud, or an antivirus automatic updates, all of these consume bandwidth, which makes your torrent transfers slow.

 In Ubuntu, you can use a tool called nethogs.
 Install it with the following command.